Suarenz/LSPU-KMIS/docs/database-connection-troubleshooting.md

 ## Error: P1001: Can't reach database server

-This document explains the common causes of the Prisma error `P1001: Can't reach database server` and provides solutions for fixing it, particularly in the context of a Supabase connection.
+This document explains the common causes of the Prisma error `P1001: Can't reach database server` and provides solutions for fixing it, particularly in the context of an Azure Database connection.

 ## Root Cause Analysis

-The error `P1001: Can't reach database server at db.mydcfacggxluyljslcbp.supabase.co:5432` typically occurs due to one of the following issues:
+The error `P1001: Can't reach database server` typically occurs due to one of the following issues:

 1. **Incorrect database password in connection string**
 2. **Network connectivity issues**